hzeller/flaschen-taschen/doc/protocols.md

 ```
 5      # optional x offset
 5      # optional y offset
+0      # optional z offset.
 ```

-The optional offset determines where the image is displayed on the Flaschen Taschen display relative to the top left corner (provided in the [remote Flaschen Taschen class][remote-ft] as a `SetOffset(x, y)` method).
+The optional offset determines where the image is displayed on the Flaschen Taschen display relative to the top left corner (provided in the [remote Flaschen Taschen class][remote-ft] as a `SetOffset(x, y, z)` method).

-This allows to place an image at an arbitrary position - good for animations or having non-overlapping areas on the screen.
+The (x,y) offset allows to place an image at an arbitrary position - good for animations or having non-overlapping areas on the screen.

+The z offset represents a layer above the background.
+Zero is the background image, layers above that are overlaying content if there is a color set (black in layers not the background are regarded transparent).
+That way, it is possible to write games simply (consider typical arcade games with slow moving background, a little faster moving middelground and a fast moving character in the front.
+This allows for full screen sprites essentially).

+Or you can overlay, say a message over the currently running content.
+The nice thing is is that you don't need to know what the current background is - a fully networked composite display essentially :)

 Since the server accepts a standard PPM format, sending an image is as simple as this; you can make use of the convenient pnm-tools: